Skip to content Skip to footer navigation

 According to a 2020 Consumer Policy Research Centre (CPRC) survey, privacy policies in Australia don't help people make informed choices around the collection and use of their personal information, and they don't provide consumers with genuine choice or control.

-The survey of 1000 consumers also found that most people don't read privacy policies, are compelled to accept terms they're not comfortable with and are uncomfortable with how their information is collected and shared.
+The survey of 1000 consumers also found that most people don't read privacy policies, are compelled to accept terms they're not comfortable with, and are uncomfortable with how their information is collected and shared.

-Even among those who normally read the privacy policy attached to a website, 41% say they sometimes don't read it because it's too long, and 26% sometimes don't because it's too hard to read.
-So if you've found yourself confused by a privacy policy you can't comprehend or wade through, you're not alone.
+A separate study by the Office of the Australian Information Commissioner (OAIC) found that even among those who normally read the privacy policy attached to a website, 41% say they sometimes don't read it because it's too long, and 26% sometimes don't because it's too hard to read.

-Most people don't read privacy policies, are compelled to accept terms they're not comfortable with and are uncomfortable with how their information is collected and shared
+Most people don't read privacy policies, are compelled to accept terms they're not comfortable with, and are uncomfortable with how their information is collected and shared

 Dr Normann Witzleb, adjunct associate professor in the faculty of law at Monash University, tells CHOICE that many organisations routinely collect or retain too much information.